posit-dev/great-docs/README.md

 - **Instant setup**: `great-docs init` inspects your package and generates a complete config
 - **Smart defaults**: API reference pages are created automatically from your code (no manual authoring needed)
 - **Real documentation, not stubs**: renders full parameter tables, return types, examples, and cross-references from your existing docstrings
-- **Looks great out of the box**: gradient navbars, dark mode, responsive layout, GitHub widget, sidebar search
+- **Looks great out of the box**: gradient navbars, dark mode, responsive layout, GitHub widget, sidebar search, keyboard navigation
-- **Deep when you need it**: user guides, multi-version docs, link checking, proofreading, SEO, internationalization, and more (all opt-in)
+- **Deep when you need it**: user guides, multi-version docs, freeze caching, link checking, proofreading, SEO, internationalization (20+ languages), and more (all opt-in)
+- **AI-ready**: auto-generates `llms.txt`, agent skills, and markdown pages for LLM consumption
 - **Deploys anywhere**: one command creates a GitHub Actions workflow for GitHub Pages

 ## Get Started in 60 Seconds